 PET/CT scans are commonly used for diagnosing and staging cancer and in assessing the effectiveness of cancer treatment.
 These scans are also performed to help a physician assess blood flow to the heart muscle, evaluate the effects of a heart attack and plan treatment for coronary heart disease, and to aid in evaluating brain abnormalities and diagnosing neurological conditions, among other things.

 When it comes to a PET/CT scan, the radiologists at Northwell Health Imaging are the power behind the exam.
-Every PET/CT test is performed with state-of-the-art positron emission tomography and computerized tomography technology, and scans are interpreted by a fellowship-trained radiologist whose diagnostic skills have been honed by specialized training and thousands of hours of experience.
+Every PET/CT test is performed with state-of-the-art positron emission tomography and computerized tomography technology, and scans are interpreted by a fellowship-trained nuclear medicine radiologist whose diagnostic skills have been honed by specialized training and thousands of hours of experience.
 If you need additional care, your radiologist will work side by side with the rest of your care team, collaborating closely to answer your questions and help guide your care.

-Northwell Health Imaging offers the largest group of fellowship-trained and subspecialized radiologists on Long Island, as well as access to all the resources and clinical expertise of New York state’s largest health system.
+Northwell Health Imaging offers the largest group of fellowship-trained and subspecialized nuclear medicine radiologists on Long Island, as well as access to all the resources and clinical expertise of New York state’s largest health system.
 Whether you are here for screening, diagnostic or treatment imaging services, each of our practitioners is committed to providing a caring, comfortable environment and a positive, productive experience.

 Nuclear medicine procedures can provide information that may be unattainable using other imaging approaches, and do so at relatively low risk.
 The radiotracer used for nuclear medicine diagnostic exams is typically administered at a low dose and is therefore accompanied by relatively low radiation exposure to the patient, in line with other diagnostic exams.
 Nuclear medicine diagnostic procedures have been used for more than five decades, and no long-term adverse effects have been identified from the low-dose radiation exposure involved in the exams.